martin-ger/esp_mqtt/SCRIPTING.md

 This event happens when the timer with the given number expires.
 Timers are set in millisecond units, but their expiration might be delayed by other interrupts and events, e.g. network traffic.
 Thus their accuracy is limited.
 Timers are not reloading automatically.
 I.e. if you need a permanently running timer, reload the expired timer in the "on timer" clause.

 ```
-clock <timestamp>
+alarm <num>
 ```
-This event happens when the time-of-day value given in the event has been reached.
+This event happens when the time-of-day stored in the alarm with the given number is reached.
 It happens once per day.
-Timestamps are given as "hh:mm:ss" and are only available if NTP is enabled.
+Alarm times are given as "hh:mm:ss" and are only available if NTP is enabled.
 Make sure to set the correct "ntp_timezone" to adjust UTC to your location.

 ```
 gpio_interrupt <num> (pullup|nopullup)